spawnmarvel/todo-and-current/README.md

 <p>

 * Bash tutorial, REPEAT and REPEAT :arrow_down: fill in the shell drop down below, 20 min all it takes.
-* After bash: Docker repeat, not install more on linux use docker, you can but not make gitpages of it :arrow_down:
+* After bash: Docker repeat, ***not install more on linux use docker***, you can but not make gitpages of it :arrow_down:
+* Log monitor Q2 2026 Elastic stack
 ---

 * Then the AZ-2008, jump to the docker section and do azure container registry and instance